aces/Loris/modules/conflict_resolver/README.md

 instrument, after resolution it loads a copy of the instrument itself to re-call the instrument's save (and implicitly, `score()`) function so that all dependent fields are recalculated.

+If the `conflicts_unresolved` table somehow becomes out of sync with the data in LORIS, the `tools/recreate_conflicts.php` script can be used to re-compare single and double data entry values and repopulate the `conflicts_unresolved` table.